When you add an Image Block to a page or blog post, several factors affect how large it appears on your site:

 - Click the Image Block.
 A border appears with a circular cropping handle at the bottom.

 - Click and drag the cropping handle to crop the image.

 - Press and hold Shift while dragging the cropping handle to resize the image in 20-pixel increments.
 This can help align the bottom of the image with another block.

 - The cropping handle only appears after you add an image.

-- You can choose the center of the cropped image with focal points.
+- You can choose a center for the cropped image using focal points.